ChrisVilches/RAD/README.md

 Perhaps the biggest issue is deciding how to deploy this application.
 If it's deployed as a SaaS, there would be a massive problem communicating with the client's database.
 If it's an open source (free) application, then the client can deploy it in their network, and it'd be much easier to make it work.

-Also, being a SaaS would require an extremely high amount of storage (but might be doable depending on the number of clients, and the amount of data they have).
+A SaaS would require an extremely high amount of storage, but might be doable depending on the number of clients, and the amount of data they have.